keithamus/sort-package-json/README.md

 #### `--check`

 When you want to check if your files are sorted, you can run Cli with the --check flag (or -c).
-This will output a list of unsorted files, if any.
+This will output a list of not sorted files, if any.

 ```bash
 $ sort-package-json **/package.json --check